aimldl/envs-and-tools/computing_environments/kubernetes/how_to_troubleshoot_yaml_files/error_status-invalidimagename.md

 $
 ```

-A pod is created without a problem because a Docker image exists.
+A pod is created without a problem because a Docker image exists in the Docker Hub, the public Docker image registry.
 Checking the pod's status reveals a container is being created from the image (official nginx image).

 ```bash
 $ kubectl get pods